 The limit is 350 words.
 The key is to state the important aspects in your abstract as brief as possible.
 Be sure it remains understandable.

 How much background information should I assume my audience has?

-Although it is important to know who your audience is, in general, it is best to assume little knowledge.
+Although it is important to know who your audience is, in general it is best to assume little knowledge.
 This often requires simplifying your abstract to some extent.
 Be careful that you do not alter the facts in your abstract in the process of making it accessible to others.

 Which parts of an abstract are especially important?

-The two most important parts of an abstract are the title and the conclusions.
+The two most important parts of an abstract are the title and the conclusion.
 These are important because they are often the only chance to interest people in your study and to clarify what your abstract is about.

 How do I create a proper title?

 Make it short and clear.
 Formulate a clear research question and, if possible, what the major result was.
 Make the title interesting in order for people to continue reading.
 Consider these three titles for the same study: